Music publisher: The music publisher's role

-Publishers also work to link up new songs by songwriters with suitable recording artists to record them and to place writers' songs in other media such as movie soundtracks and commercials.
+Publishers also work to link new songs by songwriters with suitable recording artists to record them and to place writers' songs in other media such as movie soundtracks and commercials.
 They will typically also handle copyright registration and "ownership" matters for the composer.
 Music print publishers also supervise the issue of songbooks and sheet music by their artists.

 Publishing disputes

 Traditionally, music publishing royalties are split seventy/thirty, with thirty percent going to the publisher (as payment for their services) and the rest going to the songwriter or songwriters.
 Other arrangements have been made in the past, and continue to be; some better for the writers, some better for the publishers.
 Occasionally a recording artist will ask for a co-writer's credit on a song (thus sharing in both the artist and publishing royalties) in exchange for selecting it to perform, particularly if the writer is not well known.
 Sometimes an artist's manager or producer will expect a co-credit or share of the publishing (as with Norman Petty and Phil Spector), and occasionally a publisher will insist on writer's credit (as Morris Levy did with several of his acts); these practices are listed in ascending order of scrupulousness, as regarded by the music industry.

-The most unscrupulous type of music publisher is the songshark, who does little if any real "legwork" or promotion on behalf of songwriters.
-Songsharks make their profit not on royalties from sales, but by charging inexperienced writers for "services" (some real, such as demo recording or musical arranging, some fictional, such as "audition" or "review" fees) a legitimate publisher would provide without cost to the writer, as part of their job.
-(By comparison, a bona fide publisher who charges admission to a workshop for writers, where songs may be auditioned or reviewed, isn't wrong to do so.)
+The most unscrupulous type of music publisher is the song shark, who does little if any real "legwork" or promotion on behalf of songwriters.
+Song sharks make their profit not on royalties from sales, but by charging inexperienced writers for "services" (some real, such as demo recording or musical arranging, some fictional, such as "audition" or "review" fees) a legitimate publisher would provide without cost to the writer, as part of their job.
+By comparison, a bona fide publisher who charges admission to a workshop for writers, where songs may be auditioned or reviewed, is not wrong to do so.